 For this example, we will select the Multiway table from the Output in 'Pages' drop-down box (note that the default name for a Multiway table is Multiway).
-Next, click the Calculate button to generate the stacked area chart.
-You can also tick the Automatic checkbox so that the chart will update automatically whenever changes are made.

 Note that the product categories are stacked on top of each other with the area between the lines representing the revenue or volume for that product category.
 The total combined sales of the individual product categories are identical to the total sales area chart example above.

 I've also modified several of the chart properties here, including the chart title, axis labels, and color palette.
 All of the chart properties can be modified in the Chart section of the Object Inspector.